We hope you find answers to any questions about EIC here.

 This saves work for the EIC Coordinator, who is tasked with receiving, storing, cataloging, visually and technically checking the entries, then responding to the originator with a confirmation email.

-If your software won't attach all your entries to a single email, please send them in separate emails no more than a few minutes apart.
+If your software won't attach all your entries to a single email, send them in separate emails no more than a few minutes apart.

 Are the image filenames really that important?